MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 After you create the user group to receive the VPN profile, you can create a package and program to deploy the Windows PowerShell configuration script that you created in the section [Create the ProfileXML configuration files](#bkmk_ProfileXML).

-**To create a package containing the ProfileXML configuration script**
+### Create a package containing the ProfileXML configuration script

 1. Host the script VPN_Profile.ps1 on a network share that the site server computer account can access.